 Seymour and Lillian's goal was to bring Israel scholarship to the American University campus in order to provide a full opportunity for the study of Israel and its many achievements and challenges as a nation state.
 In what became Seymour's last project before his untimely death, he and Lillian recognized that what is taught in university classrooms will have a long, lasting effect on the next generation of leaders.

-Recognizing the importance of Seymour and Lillian’s goals, philanthropists across the country have contributed substantially to the campaign.
-We are pleased to announce that as of spring 2011 we have completed commitments for the Abensohn Chair, and a faculty search is underway for the position.
+Recognizing the importance of Seymour and Lillian's goals, philanthropists across the country have contributed substantially to the campaign.
+After an extensive search, the American University Center for Israel Studies is proud to announce that Professor Michael Brenner has been named the inaugural Abensohn Chair in Israel Studies.
 We thank all of the individuals whose generous contributions help make the endowment possible.

 The center is still accepting donations towards the endowment.
 As part of this effort, the center has naming opportunities for annual lectures, performances, and exhibitions for donors.